Carlos de la Garza (music producer)

-Carlos de la Garza is an American mixer, record producer, engineer, musician, and songwriter based in Los Angeles.
+Carlos de la Garza is a two-time Grammy award-winning American mixer, record producer, engineer, musician, and songwriter based in Los Angeles.

 Early life

 De la Garza was born and raised in Cerritos, California.
 He started playing drums in high school and played in various local bands.
 While still in high school, he simultaneously joined Long Beach ska-punk band Suburban Rhythm and punk band F.Y.P, and later became a member of Reel Big Fish.

 Music production and engineering

-De la Garza has worked with artists and bands such as The Linda Lindas, Paramore, M83, Young the Giant, Jimmy Eat World, Teenage Wrist, Tegan and Sara, Wolf Alice, Cherry Glazerr, Best Coast, Hunny, Wild Belle, Charly Bliss, Bad Religion, Ray Barbee, Fitz and the Tantrums, White Reaper, Spiritual Cramp,The Regrettes, Destroy Boys, Fidlar, Third Eye Blind, Bleached, and Ziggy Marley, whose self-titled album mixed and engineered by de la Garza won a Grammy Award in 2016.
+De la Garza has worked with artists and bands such as Death Cab For Cutie, Hayley Williams, Cold War Kids, All American Rejects, The Wonder Years, Neon Trees, The Linda Lindas, Paramore, M83, Young the Giant, Jimmy Eat World, Teenage Wrist, Tegan and Sara, Wolf Alice, Cherry Glazerr, Best Coast, Hunny, Wild Belle, Charly Bliss, Bad Religion, Ray Barbee, Fitz and the Tantrums, White Reaper, Spiritual Cramp, The Regrettes, Destroy Boys, Fidlar, Third Eye Blind, Bleached, and Ziggy Marley, whose self-titled album mixed and engineered by de la Garza won a Grammy Award in 2016.
 Paramore's Self-titled album, which de la Garza engineered and performed on, also won a Grammy award for "Best Rock Song" in 2015.
 In 2018 Wolf Alice was awarded the Mercury Prize for their album "Visions of A Life", which de la Garza also engineered.
+In 2024, This Is Why won the Grammy Awards for Best Rock Album and Best Rock Performance for the title track.

 In addition to his production and engineering work, de la Garza plays drums and percussion, guitar, bass, and keyboards.
 De la Garza was also a member of punk band F.Y.P. from 1991 to 1993 and popular ska punk band Reel Big Fish, in which he played drums from 1999 to 2003.

 De la Garza's two daughters, Lucia and Mila, are members of the punk rock band The Linda Lindas.